Parameters by theme

 Languages

-Language is a mandatory field, so all articles available on Quantexa News API have the language field populated with the prediction made by the language model.
+Language is a mandatory field, so the language field of all articles available on News API is populated with the prediction made by the language model.

-It is strongly recommended that you always supply a language parameter in your search, no matter how many languages you want to search across.
-If you do not supply the language parameter, your search will default to all languages available to your account plan but without the necessary language-specific filters like stop word removal and stemming.
-This could result in your search not retrieving all of the stories that are relevant to your query.
+Always supply a language parameter in your search, no matter how many languages you want to search.
+When no language is passed, the search will default to all languages available to your account plan but without the necessary language-specific filters like stop word removal and stemming.
+This could result in your search not retrieving all of the relevant stories to your query.

-The supported languages are listed below, along with their language codes.
-Multilingual support requires an upgraded license key - contact sales to upgrade your account.
+The supported languages and their language codes are listed below.
+Multilingual support requires an upgraded license key.
+Contact sales to upgrade your account.

 Translations

-All articles written in non-English languages available on Quantexa News API will also have an English translation.
+All articles written in non-English languages available on the News API will also have an English translation.
 The translation to English is in the response field translations.
-An in-house machine translation (MT) model translates all news stories available through Quantexa News API using a proprietary MT model.
-This model is optimised for speed whilst maintaining high quality translations across diverse source languages.
+An in-house machine translation (MT) model translates all news stories available through the API using a proprietary MT model.
+This model is optimized for speed whilst maintaining high-quality translations across diverse source languages.
 The model is a “transformer-based” neural machine translation model (NMT), trained on hundreds of millions of examples.
-Here is an example of a piece of the response from the stories endpoint which includes translations:
+An example of a piece of the response from the stories endpoint, which includes translations:

 {